userdend/euls-client/README.md

 # euls-client

-Brief description: Discover and manage lecture schedules effortlessly for students at University Malaysia Sabah.
+Discover and manage lecture schedules effortlessly for students at University Malaysia Sabah.

 ## Table of Contents
 1. [Introduction](#introduction)